 Class attendance is essential to high student achievement. and the learning process.
-With this in mind, all students are expected to be in attendance each day school's in session.
-In order to be recorded present for daily attendance, a student must be present at least one-half of the school day.
-For the purpose of class attendance, a student must be present for at least 75 minutes of a ninety-minute period.
-In the event an absence occurs, students are required to present written documentation from a parent or guardian stating the reason for the absence.
-Absence notes must be presented within three (3) school days after you return to school and be turned into the front office.
+With this in mind, all students are expected to be in attendance each day school is in session.
+In order to be recorded present for daily attendance, a student must be present at least one-half of the school day (12:00 PM).
+For the purpose of class attendance, a student will be marked absent if they miss 15 minutes or more of the class period.
+In the event an absence occurs, students are required to present written documentation from a parent/guardian stating the reason for the absence and the date of absence.
+Absence notes must be presented within three (3) school days after you return to school and be turned into the front office or emailed to our Data Manager, Christy Kiser at cnkiser@gaston.k12.nc.us.